 - You can find many resources to support your teaching about developmentally appropriate practices with preschool-aged children and the Illinois Early Learning and Development Standards.
 These include lesson plans that show adaptations for young children with disabilities, a tool kit for teachers of resources on the learning standards, and related resources such as curricular crosswalks and alignments to assessments.

 - We have a wealth of resources on the Project Approach that you can use to help your students understand inquiry learning with young children.
-Introduce this approach with our tip sheets, and embed example projects, lesson planning guides, and articles into your courses.
+Introduce this approach with our tip sheets, and embed example projects, lesson planning guides, and blog posts into your courses.